pinemosquito/XGBoost/README.md

 # XGBoost on Mac OS
-### XGBoost (eXtreme Gradient Boosting) is an advanced implementation of gradient boosting algorithm.
+### XGBoost (eXtreme Gradient Boosting) is an advanced implementation of gradient boosting trees.
+It is a machine learning algorithm that is very successful at tackling Kaggle's competition.

-I ran into difficulties installing XGBoost until I found this blog by Jean Francois Puget
+I was not able to install XGBoost on my Mac until I came across Jean Francois Puget's blog by chance.

 ## Installation